mestihudson/toretto460.github.io/_posts/2015-05-02-Test-Develop-Build-Stage-with-Docker.md

 We are so happy to play with docker because we are able to develop and test products without caring about the dependencies,<br> just run `git clone` and `docker-compose up` to spawn the necessary containers.
-The same magic will run the Continous Integration and the Stage server.
+The same magic runs the Continous Integration and the Stage server.

 ![This is an happy dockerized developer](https://media.giphy.com/media/itDBteCsTFSVO/giphy.gif)